frankframework/frank-manual/docs/source/testing/ladybug/capture/capture.rst

 Please do the following:

 #.
-Ensure that the Frank!framework is set up according to :ref:`preparations` and that it is running.
+Ensure that the Frank!Framework is set up according to :ref:`preparations` and that it is running.
 Go to Ladybug.
 Ensure that the report generator is enabled.
 See :ref:`useWebInterfaceWindows` or :ref:`useWebInterfaceLinux`.
 #.
 Ensure that you have a report in Ladybug for running adapter "sutGet".
 If it misses, repeat the steps of :ref:`useTestPipeline`.
 #.
 Select the line corresponding to the execution of "sutGet".
 This is shown with number 1 in the picture below: